Makeup

 BB and CC creams are the go-to favorites for those who like natural makeup, all-in-one products, and as many skin care benefits as possible.
 DD and EE creams are a little more complicated, and much less common.
 Trying to decide which of the alphabet creams you need can be difficult, especially when there are so many options on the market.

-Where Did BB, CC, DD, and EE Creams Come from?
+Where did BB, CC, DD, and EE creams originate?

 The OG BB creams, while created in Germany, became a hit thanks to their popularity in East Asia.
 A dermatologist formulated the first BB cream in the ‘60s, in order to give a safe and protective makeup product to patients who have had strong acid peels.